deathbeam/maps-of-exile/README.md

 This card list with "drop chance" metadata is stored to be used in site in .json

+Then it grabs map ratings from spreadsheet.

 Then it grabs list of maps from PoeDB.
-Then iterates every map, for every map it grabs metadata for the map from PoeDB (this is layout, density, boss info, some other misc info) and cards found in the map from Poe wiki.
+Then iterates every map, for every map it grabs metadata for the map from PoeDD, cards found in the map from Poe wiki and matches map ratings with map name.

-This map list with PoeDB and PoeWiki metadata is also stored to be used in site in .json.
+This map list with PoeDB, PoeWiki and spreadsheet metadata is also stored to be used in site in .json.

-## Site
+### Site

 Site simply displays all the maps with metadata, builds some tags from misc info from maps and then matches the card metadata from cards .json with card names found in map in map .json.